MicrosoftDocs/ATADocs/ATPDocs/atp-architecture.md

 ## Your network components
-In order to work with ATP, make sure to check that the following components are set up.
+In order to work with Azure ATP, make sure to check that the following components are set up.

 ### Port mirroring
 If you are using Azure ATP standalone sensors, you have to set up port mirroring for the domain controllers that are monitored and set the Azure ATP Standalone Sensor as the destination using the physical or virtual switches.
 Another option is to use network TAPs.
 Azure ATP works if some but not all of your domain controllers are monitored, but detections are less effective.